-- 1. Countries of Origin of Our Necessary 3TG Minerals.
+- Countries of Origin of Our Necessary 3TG Minerals.
 Despite our efforts and engagement with our 3TG Suppliers, we do not have sufficient information to determine definitively the countries of origin of the necessary 3TG Minerals in our products, and are unable to disclose the countries of origin of the necessary 3TG Minerals in our products during the reporting period.
-Approximately 70% of our applicable direct suppliers who completed the CMRT identified smelters and refiners in their supply chains.
-Collectively, they identified an aggregate of 1053 smelters and refiners with respect to their supply chains.
-Approximately 25% of the smelters and refiners named had received "CFSP compliant" designations from the Conflict-Free Smelter Program ("CFSP"). - 2.
-Smelters Or Refiners Used to Process Our Necessary 3TG.
-Based on the information provided by our 3TG Suppliers, we were not able to definitely determine the specific smelters and refiners that processed the actual 3TG Minerals that were used in the manufacturing of particular items provided to us from those 3TG Suppliers during the reporting period.

-5. Steps to Mitigate Risk and Improve Due Diligence.
-We have identified steps, which we are taking or intend to take, to further mitigate the risk that the sourcing of our necessary 3TG Minerals benefit or finance armed groups, and to improve our due diligence, including:
+Approximately 94% of our direct suppliers of Applicable Products who completed the CMRT identified some or all of the names of the smelters and refiners in their supply chains.
+Collectively, they identified an aggregate of 918 smelters and refiners with respect to their supply chains.
+Over 20% of the smelters and refiners named received conformant designations from the RMI. - Smelters or Refiners Used to Process Our Necessary 3TG.
+Based on the information provided by our 3TG Suppliers, we were not able to definitely determine the specific smelters and refiners that processed the actual 3TG Minerals that were used in the manufacturing of particular items provided to us from those 3TG Suppliers during the reporting period. - 5.
+Steps to Mitigate Risk and Improve Due Diligence.
+We have identified steps, which we are taking or intend to take, to further mitigate the risk that the sourcing of our necessary 3TG Minerals benefit or finance armed groups, and to improve our due diligence, including: - a.

-- a.
 Monitor industry trends and expert analyses to help identify and implement improvements; - b.
 Work to improve the due diligence we conduct to obtain more complete and reliable information about the sourcing of our necessary 3TG Minerals, and whether our sourcing may benefit or finance armed groups in the Covered Countries; - c.
 Continue to engage with our 3TG Suppliers and encourage them to obtain further responses from their suppliers and to provide appropriate detailed information to support our compliance with reporting requirements; and - d.
 Require our suppliers, to the extent reasonably possible, to regularly complete the CMRT, or make similar confirmations, about their efforts regarding the responsible sourcing of 3TG Minerals.

-6. Forward-Looking Statements.
+6. Forward Looking Statements.
 Certain statements contained in this Conflict Minerals Report, including those made under the "Steps to Mitigate Risk and Improve Due Diligence" section, reflect the Company's expectations with respect to future performance and constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements include, among other things, statements of the plans and objectives of management for future operations.
 These statements are subject to a variety of uncertainties, unknown risks and other factors concerning the Company's operations and business environment, which are difficult to predict and are beyond the control of the Company.
-Factors that could adversely affect our future performance relating to our use of 3TG Minerals include (1) our ability to qualify new suppliers of parts, components or assemblies in a timely manner such that our deliveries to customers are not adversely impacted, (2) the responsible sourcing of 3TG Minerals in our supply chain by our direct and indirect suppliers are not adversely affect our business, please see those described under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2016, and other SEC filings.
+Factors that could adversely affect our future performance relating to our use of 3TG Minerals include (1) our ability to qualify new suppliers of parts, components or assemblies in a timely manner such that our deliveries to customers are not adversely impacted, (2) the responsible sourcing of 3TG Minerals in our supply chain by our direct and indirect suppliers of traceability systems used by our direct and indirect suppliers to determine the source and chain of custody of 3TG Minerals contained in our supply chain.
+For a more comprehensive statement of factors that can adversely affect our business, please see those described under the heading "Risk Factors" in our Annual Report on Form 10-K for the 2017 fiscal year, and other SEC filings.
 The content of our Annual Report on Form 10-K or other SEC filings referred to in this Conflict Minerals Report.